StackVista/stackstate-docs/setup/agent/advanced-agent-configuration.md

 {% endtab %}
 {% tab title="Kubernetes, OpenShift" %}
-To configure the collection interval of the Kubernetes and system level integrations, create a `values.yaml` file with the below contents and specify this when you install/upgrade the StackState Agent:
+To configure the collection interval of the Kubernetes and system level integrations, create a `values.yaml` file with the below contents and specify this when you install/upgrade the StackState Agent.

 {% hint style="info" %}
 Note that the `values.yaml` example below includes configuration to [enable clusterChecks](/setup/agent/kubernetes.md#enable-cluster-checks) and [run the Kubernetes_state check as a cluster check](/setup/agent/kubernetes.md#kubernetes_state-check-as-a-cluster-check).